gavin-s-smith/mcrforest/README.md

 # mcrforest

-This repository contains the code from our 2020 NeurIPS paper (to appear) on Model Class Reliance.
+This repository contains the code from our 2020 NeurIPS paper (to appear, pre-print available soon) on Model Class Reliance.

 ## Installation
 Install for use via pip: